If you feel unsafe for any reason, please call 911 or your local emergency number.

 • My Account

-Birth unfolds as a sequence of intense transitions.
+Birth is a series of physical transitions.

 The body is wet, warm, and supported one moment, then exposed and required to function on its own the next.